Background pattern

 Taking rabeprazol cinfa with food and drinks

 The tablets should be swallowed with a little water.
-If a daily treatment is required, the tablets should be taken preferably before breakfast.
+If daily treatment is required, the tablets should be taken preferably before breakfast.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breast-feeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-• Do not take rabeprazol during breastfeeding or if you plan to start breastfeeding.
+• Do not take rabeprazol during breast-feeding or if you plan to start breast-feeding.

-Driving and operating machines
+Driving and using machines

-It is unlikely that rabeprazol will affect your ability to drive or operate machinery.However, if you feel drowsy, avoid driving oroperatingmachinery.
+Rabeprazol is unlikely to affect your ability to drive or use machines.
+However, if you feel drowsy, avoid driving or using machines.

-Rabeprazol cinfa contains sodium.
+Rabeprazol cinfa contains sodium

-This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is, essentially “sodium-free”.
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is essentially “sodium-free”.

-3. How to take rabeprazole cinfa
+3. How to take rabeprazol cinfa

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow exactly the instructions of administration of this medicine indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-• Only take one tablet out of the blister pack when it's time to take your medication.
+• Only remove a tablet from the blister when it is time to take your medicine.

 • Swallow the tablet whole with a little water.
 Do not crush or chew the tablet.

-• If you are taking this medication for a long time, your doctor will want to monitor you.
+• If you are taking this medicine for a long time, your doctor will want to monitor you.

 Adults and elderly patients

-tablet of rabeprazole 10 mg once a day for up to 4 weeks
+The recommended dose is one 10 mg rabeprazol tablet once a day for up to 4 weeks

 • Take the tablet in the morning before eating

-Treatment of more severe symptoms (GERD erosive or ulcerative)
+Treatment of more severe symptoms (erosive or ulcerative GERD)

 • Take the tablet in the morning before eating

-Maintenance treatment of symptoms (GERD maintenance)
+Long-term treatment of symptoms (maintenance GERD)

 • Take the tablet in the morning before eating

-• Your doctor will want to see you at regular intervals to check your symptoms and the dose
+• Your doctor will want to see you at regular intervals to check your symptoms and dose

 For stomach ulcers (peptic ulcers)